vxlang/vxlang-page/README.md

 ## Deploying the full version

 The beta version of vxlang is free software, please request the full version via email and we will respond by creating your distribution file.
+- Support for specialized add-on modules.
+- Support for virtual CPUs with specialized CPU contexts.

 ## Latest Version